21 April 2016 by Anna Staford

 If like me, you have gone to week long backpacking trips before, chances are, you’re already aware your adventure will never be complete without exploring the sights and satisfying your gastronomical cravings for local food.
 Moreover, for backpackers like us, long distance walking is a familiar activity.
 Perhaps you have experienced trekking in the UK or in Chile.
 But have you been on a hiking trip to Canada?
-In case you have long been planning an adventure trip to this side of the globe, use these Canada budget travel tips and choose among these long distance routes that are great for walking or hiking in this tourist destination.
+In case you have long been planning an adventure trip to this side of the globe, you can choose among these long distance trails in Canada that are great for walking or hiking in this tourist destination.

 If you will be in Alberta, you might want to experience this remote 192-mile trail which starts from the south of Edmonton and heads to Wetaskiwin, then to Miquelon Lake Provincial Park, continues to Elk Island National Park and then to Fort Saskatchewan.
 This loop will take a few days to finish and will definitely take you to higher heights.